Organic Gardening Tips for an Abundant Harvest

 - 4. Mound Up and Feed Well: Support your corn plant around the roots as it grows.
 How?
 By mounding up the base with compost and mulch.
 This helps provide important nutrients to feed the newly forming cobs.
 Keep the soil moist too, so the mother plant can support all those ‘babies’ and you’ll be reaping the rewards soon enough!

-Want to learn how to interplant and use guilds like beans and corn in your garden design?
+Want to learn how to interplant and use guilds like beans, squash/pumpkins and corn in your garden design?
 CLICK TO READ: Design Tips for a Productive Garden.

 Is there a Safe Wood Preservative for Food Gardens?